Canadian Couch Potato is your

 This post is the sixth (and last) in a series exploring the myths and misunderstandings about dividend investing ...

-This post is the fourth in a series exploring the myths and misunderstandings about dividend investing.
+This post is the first in a series exploring common myths and misunderstandings about dividend investing.
 The goal ...

 Financial Planning